Search Console "Not Indexed": Decode It by Status

 4. Duplicate, Google chose different canonical than user

-Meaning: You set a canonical but Google disagreed and picked another URL.
+Meaning: You set a canonical, but Google disagreed and indexed a different URL.

 Fix:

-• Make your preferred URL the strongest signal (more internal links, more backlinks, longer content)
+• Make your preferred URL the strongest signal: more internal links to it, more backlinks, longer/richer content, and make sure the sitemap lists that URL.

 Time to effect: 4-8 weeks